 "Kelly Jordan is highly skilled in her specialized area of reproductive law.
 Having working in the field of third party reproduction for over 20 years, it is essential to my business that I refer clients to lawyers who are as empathetic as they are qualified.
 Kelly Jordan and the members of her firm are such people.
 Her work is a wonderful compliment to the services I provide and the feedback I receive from clients I have referred to her, has always been very positive.
 Whether a client needs a contract drafted or a legal declaration done, I am always confident services will be provided in a timely manner and with the utmost skill and compassion.
 I am pleased to work with Jordan Battista and would not hesitate in sending my clients to her." - Joanne Wright, President, Canadian Surrogacy Options

 Adoptions & Birth Registration

 When we think of adoption, we often think of the event where a child is adopted by a couple through a Children’s Aid Society or other agency.
 There are several other circumstances where families seek to have the legal status of their children secured.
 There are blended families where a new partner wishes to adopt the children born from a former relationship.
 This process is called an adoption by a relative or stepparent and has its own unique process.
 It is the only legal manner in which all the rights of parenthood will be expanded to include the adoption applicants.

-We are recognized as the experts in Ontario with respect to birth registration involving assisted human reproduction.
-We can assist you with these registrations.
+Kelly D. Jordan, our fertility lawyer, is recognized as an expert in Ontario with respect to birth registration involving assisted human reproduction.
+She can assist you with these registrations.